toniogn/aptoide_scraper/README.md

 ## Behavior

 The core application's behavior is controlled by its two views, the index view accessed at home page which displays a form with an aptoide application url field to fill.
-A submit button tries a form validation, once validated the aptoide application url is scraped, the corresponding model is created or updated in the database and th user is redirected to the detail view of the scraped application.
+A submit button tries a form validation, once validated the aptoide application url is scraped, the corresponding model is created or updated in the database and the user is redirected to the detail view of the scraped application.

 ---